larswik/IFC-Specification/IFC4x3/Properties/c/CrContent_0ijitX2mHAefsn6tigqyY3/Documentation.md

 Content of Chromium.
-The unit must be defined in IfcPropertySingleValue.Unit.
+The unit must be defined in _'IfcPropertySingleValue_._Unit'_.